 How do I work my weight re glider size?

 These often shape up into two styles, uber light and semi-lightweight.
-Your standard wing tends to be around 6 kilos for a medium size.
-Where's a semi-lightweight will offer 1-2 kilos less.
-An uber lightweight maybe as less as 2.5 kilos.
+Your standard wing tends to be around 5 kilos for a medium size.
+Where's a semi-lightweight will offer 1or 2 kilos less.
+An uber lightweight may be as less as 1.8 - 2.5 kilos.

 Remember these wings lose weight by a change of line type and thinner materials.
-The uber light needs some love and respect as they will tear if pulled out of a bush, whereas a full-fat wing won't notice you ragging it around.
+The uber light needs some love and respect as they will tear if pulled out of a bush, whereas a full-fat wing won't notice you ragging it around so much.

 Micro lines are great but they do easily snag and are really irritating when you get them caught In thistles or long crops.

 Another Con of lightweight gliders is that that can be a handful to launch in stronger winds, not really a problem when you've got time under your belt, so make sure you've enough time to really get stuck into ground handling before you purchase.

 Conclusion of sorts

 Many pilots have a full fat rig for serious free flying and a lightweight or single skin for walk s up hills or mountains flights in Annecy, it all depends on the level of commitment and lifestyle you have as to what you precisely need - Advice, available at no extra charge at Fly Spain is key.

 Choice of risers

 If you're getting a lightweight wing as a first glider the I'd consider going for slim risers as opposed the ultralight string option as they'll play with your uncertainty when you go flying until you've got used to them.